dimacellist/firstimpressionconsulting/README.md

 ### `npm start`

 Make sure to have Node.js installed on your machine.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-For the unit testing I have used Jest, Enzyme and Chai.
+For the unit testing I have used Jest, Enzyme and Chai library.
 Installation:
 ### `npm install --save-dev enzyme enzyme-adapter-react-16 jest-enzyme babel-jest`

 ### `$ npm install chai`

-And run following command to run tests
+In order to run tests, run following command in the terminal
 ### `test`

 ### `npm run build`
 Builds the app for production to the `build` folder.<br>